-The Kentucky Derby is on Saturday and while preparing a traditional Southern feast sounds like a delicious option for any fancy cocktail party, we’ve got a more entertaining idea in mind.
-Why not ditch the oversized hats and pastel garb, grab yourself a hobbyhorse (since it’s the most amazing trend to come out of 2017), and celebrate what it means to be an award-winning thoroughbred?
+The Kentucky Derby is this Saturday and while preparing a traditional Southern feast sounds like a delicious option for any fancy cocktail party, we’ve got a more entertaining idea in mind.
+Why not ditch the oversized hats and pastel garb, grab yourself a hobbyhorse (since it’s the most amazing trend to come out of 2017, and still going strong in 2019), and celebrate what it means to be an award-winning thoroughbred?
 From carrots and barley to oats and hay, we’ve rounded up nine horse food-inspired dishes that you can serve to your fun (and open-minded) friends.
 We’d bet money that they’ll be neighing for more.

 1. Carrot Chips